FDA expected to authorize Pfizer-BioNTech booster shots for 12-to-15-year-olds by early next week

 FDA declined to comment.

-Pfizer referred questions about booster shot timing to the FDA.
+Pfizer referred questions about the timing of booster shot authorization to FDA.

 “As the booster is already authorized for 16 and over, we are confident regulators are making every effort to look for ways to preserve a high level of protection against the virus across broad populations,” Jerica Pitts, a Pfizer spokeswoman, wrote in an email.